c3lang/c3-web/src/content/docs/Introduction/design-goals.md

 - Minimalistic, no feature should be unnecessary or redundant.
 - Stay close to C - only change where there is a significant need.
 - Learning C3 should be easy for a C programmer.
-- Flawless C integration.
+- Seamless C integration.
-- Dare add conveniences if the value is great.
+- Ergonomic common patterns.
-- Data is inert and by default is zero initialized.
+- Data is inert.
+- Zero Is Initialised.
 - Avoid "big ideas".

 ## Features